vertexproject/synapse/docs/synapse/devopsguide.rst

     deployment.apps/optic00 created
     service/optic created

 You can see the Optic logs as well.
-These show provisioning and listening for traffic, as well as the connecting being made to the Axon, Cortx and JSONSTor services:
+These show provisioning and listening for traffic, as well as the connection being made to the Axon, Cortex, and JSONStor services:

 ::